dabingch/elec5619-group24/README.md

 * Sign in
 * Sign up with email verification
-* Check and Update personal profile
+* Check and update personal profile
 * Check all available courses
 * Search courses by the course name
-* Check all comments of courses
+* Check all comments for course review
 * Check all comments of a course
-* Check all posts of courses
+* Check all posts for finding teammates
 * Check all posts of a course
-* Comment and rate a course
+* Make a course review for a course
 * Create a new course if the user can not find a course
-* Create a post to find teammate
+* Create a new post to find teammates
 * Edit and update a post
 * Send a request email to a post owner
 * Admin functionalities such as enable/disable course, student and posts